Otion-Core/graphism/README.md

 ### Our first Graphism schema

-At this point, we are ready to bootstrap our first Graphism schema.
+We are now ready to define our first Graphism schema.

 ```elixir
 # lib/blog/schema.ex